kahnvex/slugnet/docs-src/index.rst

    one circle.

-Let's "zoom in" on one of the layers to see what is happening under the hood when our neural network is running in feedforward mode.
+Let's "zoom in" on one of the layers to see what is happening under the hood when our deep network is running in feedforward mode.
 The layer :math:`f^{(i)}(x)` performs the computation defined in equation 1.

 .. math::